mlesniak/mlesniak.github.io/content/articles/sse.md

 ## Backend with Spring Boot

-The backend streams Server-Side Events (SSE) using Spring Boot's `SseEmitter` class.
+The backend streams Server-Sent Events (SSE) using Spring Boot's `SseEmitter` class.
 In general, this should be quite straightforward.
 We expose an endpoint via `/events` with an optional count to restrict the number of sent events.
 Once a client (which supports SSE) connects, we emit JSON-serialized